Skip to content

 Running uproot

-Start uproot in a tmux session so it persists after you disconnect:
+The simplest approach is a tmux session that persists after you disconnect:

 tmux new -s uproot